alphagov/govuk-design-system/src/components/file-upload/index.md

 ### Colour and 'interaction state' updates from the GOV.UK brand refresh

-In [February 2026], we updated the improved File upload component.
+In February 2026, we updated the improved File upload component.

 As part of colour changes to the GOV.UK brand, we improved the various ‘states’ that show as the user interacts with the component.
 For example, we’ve made it easier for users to see when they’ve added a file.